viivisalin/viivisalin/README.md

 ## Hello 🤗

 ### About me
 I'm Viivi, a third year business information tecnology student majoring in full stack software development.
 I started my studies in January 2023 at Haaga-Helia UAS and I am to graduate in 2025.
-I have experience coding with  multiple languages like:
+I have experience coding with  multiple languages and technologies like:

 - Java
 - JavaScript